Introduction goes here

 45

-Order to the constable of Bordeaux that having seen the king's letters where the king granted to Guilhem-Sants, lord of Pommiers Pomeriis Saint-Sulpice-de-Pommiers Langon 80l.st. by year, and having accounted with him of the arrears of this sum if it has not been yet accounted, he should make payment of these arrears according to the tenor of the king's letters, any other order of the king's to the contrary notwithstanding, receiving his letters of acquittance, and he will have due allowance in his account.
-Lately, Pommiers requested that the king will wish to make payment of the sums of money or make suitable satisfaction to him elsewhere, as the king is bound to him in various sums of money of arrears on the 80l.st. the king formerly granted by the letters patent, perceiving it each year from the issues of the custom of Bordeaux Burdeg' , as more fully appear in the king's letters.
+Order to the constable of Bordeaux that having seen the king's letters where the king granted to Guilhem-Sans [II], Pomeriis, de lord of Pommiers 80 l.st. by year, and having accounted with him of the arrears of this sum if it has not been yet accounted, he should make payment of these arrears according to the tenor of the king's letters, any other order of the king's to the contrary notwithstanding, receiving his letters of acquittance, and he will have due allowance in his account.
+Lately, Pommiers requested that the king will wish to make payment of the sums of money or make suitable satisfaction to him elsewhere, as the king is bound to him in various sums of money of arrears on the 80 l.st. the king formerly granted by the letters patent, perceiving it each year from the issues of the custom of Burdeg' Bordeaux , as more fully appearsin the king's letters.
 The king ordered the then constable of Bordeaux that having seen the said letters, he should make payment to Pommiers of what he found from the issues of the duchy, but the king learned that he did not do it.

 By C.